untillpro/scm4j/scm4j-deployer-engine/README.md

 # Self-upgrade

-Each version of `scm4j-deployer-engine` will be a new product to prevent  compatibility failures
+Self-upgrade of product which uses `scm4j-deployer-engine` is not possible.
+New product with new name must be relases instead

 # Related Components